What I provide

 MIDIs and MP3s:

 The pages holding the files are in the format of a table.
 The table element (e.g. MP3) are all clickable.

 To play: Click on the relevant file and it will play through your computer’s MP3 player.

 Right-click (Ctrl-click on a Mac) and download the file to your hard drive.
 Don’t choose “Save Link As…” as only the link to file will be saved rather than the file itself.

 Some files are stored on Dropbox; it will state this at the top of the page.
 To play and/or download, clicking on the relevant file takes you to Dropbox, where you can then play or download the file.
 You don’t require a Dropbox account to play these files.
 Ignore all invitations from Dropbox to Sign in.
 To return to the main site just click on your browser’s Back button

 Once on your hard drive, you can then load them into the music program of your choice.
 You can drop MP3s into iTunes and sync them onto your iPad/iPod/smartphone.
 (Don’t be tempted by some browsers which offer to download the MP3s directly into iTunes, as they are only playable from iTunes.)

 Note for those using Windows 10 and the Edge browser: There were early reports that right-clicking on a file did not offer the option to “Save As…” or “Download As…” I later got a report that this had been fixed on a recent Windows update.
 And now I have received yet another report that the problem is still there.
 Google Chrome and Firefox are suitable alternative browsers that do work.
 I am not a Windows user, so cannot test it myself.
 Just be aware.

-The speed of the files can be adjusted:
+The speed and/or pitch of the files can be adjusted: